satendracoder/satendracoder/README.md

 # 👨‍💻 Professional Summary

-Senior Angular Developer with **3.5+ years of experience** building scalable and secure web applications using **Angular 14–18, RxJS, Signals, and Java Spring Boot**.
+**Full Stack developer** with **3.5+ years of experience** in building responsive, secure, and scalable web applications using **Angular (v14 18), TypeScript, RxJS**, and Signals.
+Strong expertise in UI/UX optimization, REST API integration, and JWT-based authentication.

-Experienced in **FinTech modules like AEPS, Recharge, Micro-ATM, Bill Payments, and Loan Management Systems** with strong expertise in **REST API integration, JWT authentication, and reusable component architecture**.
+Experienced in developing fintech solutions including **AEPS, Recharge, Micro-ATM, Bill Payments, and Banking LOS** modules using reusable and scalable component architecture.

-Skilled in **Git, CI/CD pipelines, PWA development, SDK integrations, and automation using Selenium WebDriver**.
+Proficient with modern development tools and workflows including **Git, GitHub, CI/CD pipelines, PWA development, Device SDK** integrations, and Postman for API testing.
+Additionally, I have **1.5+ years of hands-on experience in Java Spring Boot** for developing and maintaining secure REST APIs and backend services.

 ---